arirusso/patch/README.md

 # Patch

 Patch is a hub for controlling [things](http://en.wikipedia.org/wiki/Internet_of_Things).

-It enables universal translation and transport of control messages.
+It provides a resource for universally translating and transporting control messages.

 These message protocols are supported